SharminSharu/laravel-serverside-authentication/README.md

 ```bash
 php artisan serve
 ```
-Sql file (server-side.sql) is added from the database folder in localhost/phpmyadmin then this Website runs with the databases for Laravel Authentication (auth-laravel) file.
+Sql file (server-side.sql) is added from the database folder in localhost/phpmyadmin then this Website runs with the databases for Laravel Authentication (auth-laravel.zip) file.

 ```bash
 Username:sharmin@gmail.com